Guacamole Toast

 • Pickled red onions

-Add some extra protein with:
+Add some extra protein for a complete meal:

 • Soft-boiled egg or sliced hard-boiled eggs